janwilmans/OpenCanary/README.md

 # OpenCanary
-set of scripts for static analysis of source code and build results
+A set of scripts for aggregation, analysis and reporting of build and static analysis results.
+Its purpose is to give you a failing CI build if new issues are introduced and a team specific prioritized list of issue to work on.

 The purpose of this repo is to provide a set of scripts that can be used to build your own build-canary.
 A build-canary is a system that gives you early warning when new problems have been introduced. (so code quality _as you define it_ has regressed).
 Also a (nighly?) report can be generated to provide you and your team guidenance to start improving you code base.
 The report is a prioritized list (_you define you own team priorities_) of issues to solve.